sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # Addenda

-Damage to items is represented as black-side red cards

 If you add a 2nd magical effect to a weapon with Tool Twisting, it still only has 1 maximum charge, no matter which effect you use.